SiaFoundation/docs/renting/setting-up-renterd/linux.md

 1. Download the latest version of `renterd` for your operating system from the [official website](https://sia.tech/software/renterd).
 For this guide, we'll be downloading the Linux version of `renterd`.
 Open the Terminal Emulator and run the following command:

 {% hint style="warning" %}
-If you are installing `hostd` on a Raspberry Pi or other ARM64 architecture, or you intend to use the Zen Testnet.
+If you are installing `renterd` on a Raspberry Pi or other ARM64 architecture, or you intend to use the Zen Testnet.
 Make sure to download the correct binary for your system.
 {% endhint %}

 {% tabs %}